 |Bag of Cement||4||6||10||12|

 What do the materials cost?

 The below table lists example prices and estimates regarding the materials required for constructing a pizza oven.
 These are estimates only to be used as a guide.
 Actual material required and cost will depend on the type of pizza oven, construction method, and country the materials will be sought within.
+If the standard red housing were to be substituted for the fire bricks the cost per brick will be considerably less.
 Values are in $USD.